lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 - The null hypothesis (H0) is: the machine is producing cookies with an average weight equal to the manufacturer's specification *(the circumstances we started with)* <br />
 - The alternative hypothesis (H1) is: the machine is not producing cookies according to the specification *(the circumstances we're going to test for)* <br />

+So, to make that less wordy with the use of statistical symbols:
+H0: μ = 70
+H1: μ ≠ 70

+*Reminder: The greek letter μ ("mew") represents the population mean.*